metapolator/metapolator/Coding style and substance.md

 We don't have yet decided a general strategy to cope with every *generic* error (like a central logging or such).
-So what we do instead is catching and handling at any instance only *specific* errors, when we now how to deal with them.
+So what we do instead is catching and handling at any instance only *specific* errors, when we know how to deal with them.

 This means that we know that errors will be thrown and that these errors